 Worse yet, it could be that he’s afraid of becoming emotionally dependent on you during the relationship, and then having you leave him!

 If you’re dealing with this issue yourself, ask yourself this question:

-So, if you want to improve the relationships you have with others and solve the power struggle in your love life, you need to be working on yourself first – and that starts with the basics of good mental, emotional and spiritual health.
+If you want to improve the relationships you have with others and solve the power struggle in your love life, you need to be working on yourself first.

 5) His life situation has changed (e.g., career, financials, etc.)

 Maybe he did like you a lot, but then something happened that changed things.

 For example, perhaps his career suddenly took off and he’s traveling around the world and dealing with new business associates—when before he was just an intern at a local branch of his office supply chain.

 Or maybe he lost out on some big financial deal or investment and now he’s hurting for money and can’t meet up with you for coffee or can’t afford that $300 dinner you’d hoped to get.

 And when you confess your feelings to him, he says: “I’m really sorry but I don’t feel the same way.”